How to Setup Prometheus Monitoring On Kubernetes Cluster

 Setting Up Grafana

-Using Grafana you can create dashboards from Prometheus metrics to monitor the kubernetes cluster.
+Using Grafana, you can create dashboards from Prometheus metrics to monitor the Kubernetes cluster.

-The best part is, you don’t have to write all the PromQL queries for the dashboards.
 There are many community dashboard templates available for Kubernetes.
 You can import it and modify it as per your needs.
 I have covered it in the article.

 Please follow this article for the Grafana setup ==> How To Setup Grafana On Kubernetes